AnthonyRawlinsUoM/lfmc-docs/documents/docs/deploy.md

 # Deployment

 A single GeoServer instance should be sufficient in most circumstances.
-Additional WebServer instances can  be deployed via a container management tool like [Kubernetes](https://kubernetes.io/) as required.
+Additional WebServer instances can  be deployed via a container management tool like [Kubernetes](https://kubernetes.io/) as required, by modifying the docker compose yaml file with a tool such as [Kompose](https://kubernetes.io/blog/2016/11/kompose-tool-go-from-docker-compose-to-kubernetes/).

 ### Server Requirements
 Any hosting platform capable of running Docker.